karthikguna2996/Zeo-Tap-App-2/README.md

     git clone https://github.com/karthikguna2996/Zeo-Tap-App-2.git
     cd Zeo-Tap-App-2

-###2.Install the dependencies:
+### 2. Install the dependencies:

     npm install

-###3.Get an OpenWeatherMap API Key Visit (https://openweathermap.org/)  to create an account and get your API key.
+### 3. Get an OpenWeatherMap API Key Visit (https://openweathermap.org/)  to create an account and get your API key.
 Once you have it, replace the placeholder API key in WeatherApp.js:

     const response = await axios.get(
     "http://api.openweathermap.org/data/2.5/forecast?id=524901&appid=YOUR_API_KEY&units=metric");

-###4.Start the development server:
+### 4. Start the development server:

     npm start
 The app will be running at http://localhost:3000.